 Feria Urbanism will be providing Chichester City Council with a neighbourhood plan training package.

-Due to the restrictions on movement and social gatherings imposed during the Covid-19 public health crisis, much of this work is now being shifted to online platforms and video conferencing.
+Due to the restrictions on movement and social gatherings imposed during the Covid-19 public health crisis, much of this work has been delayed since March.
+But from July onwards, the project is now being restarted.

 The Feria Urbanism team has been involved in other neighbourhood plans in a series of towns and villages including Loose, Hawkhurst, Lewes, Ticehurst, Staplehurst and Faversham.
 The team has also worked with a neighbourhood forum in Bristol.
 If you wish to know more about these other neighbourhood plan projects, please get in touch.